-Our Rangers now manage over 510,000 square kilometres of land.
+Our Rangers now manage over 7000 square kilometres of land.
 Early season fire work is carried out to protect country and local pastoral stations from late season bush fires and to reduce carbon emissions.
 During this reporting period the Rangers undertook extensive weed control work in the Burketown and Normanton areas.
 The CLCAC also continues to apply and develop the Gulf Savannah Fire Management Guidelines, a hugely valuable educational, planning and practical resource for all land managers in the region.
-Two CLCAC Rangers attended the 2016 International Fire Managers' Conference in Melbourne and we were the only Indigenous land and sea unit represented and the only rangers to present.

-This year the Rangers have successfully completed training for a wide variety of skills, including; fire management, chemical control of weeds, operating chainsaws, bird and animal biodiversity surveys (this year with an emphasis on remote crocodile management and migratory shorebird monitoring), first aid, feral animal control using aerial platform shooting and marine turtle monitoring.
+This year the Rangers have continued to complete training in a wide variety of skills, including; fire management, chemical control of weeds, operating chainsaws, bird and animal biodiversity surveys, boat and UHF radio training, remote crocodile management, database management, first aid, 4 x 4 vehicle, MangroveWatch training, Frontline Management, How to Plan a Carbon Farming Initiative/Savanah Burning Certificate IV and marine turtle monitoring.